artarmstrong/lineup-manager/docs/ROADMAP.md

 ## Randomized Lineup Rules

 These are the rules to follow when creating a randomized lineup:

+- Rules apply to each game separately.
+They do not carry over from one game to another.
+- Note that when you create each lineup, you can choose to rotate position players every one, two or three innings, and rotate pitchers on the same cycle or on a different cycle.
+- If you choose to rotate positions every two or three innings, the rules apply to each rotation, not each inning.
+For example, if you choose to rotate position players every two innings, then players will stay in their positions and on the bench for two innings at a time.
 - A player will not stay in the same position for two consecutive rotations.
 - A player will not repeat the same position later in the game unless no other players are eligible to play that position.
 - No player will be put on the bench a second time until all other players have been on the bench once.
 Same for any additional rotations to the bench.